Celebrating 25 years of DDD's Excellence and Social Impact.

 Cross-Lingual Transfer and Zero-Shot Learning

 Cross-lingual transfer leverages related high-resource languages to improve performance in lower-resource counterparts.
-For example, if two languages share grammatical structures or vocabulary roots, models trained on one may partially generalize to the other.
 Zero-shot learning techniques attempt to apply learned representations without explicit task-specific training in the target language.

 Community-Curated Datasets

 Participatory data collection allows speakers to contribute texts, translations, and annotations directly.
 When structured with clear guidelines and fair compensation, such initiatives can produce high-quality corpora.
-Ethical data sourcing is critical.
-Consent, data ownership, and benefit sharing must be clearly defined.
-Communities should understand how their language data will be used.
+Ethical data sourcing is critical: consent, data ownership, and benefit sharing must be clearly defined.

 Multimodal Learning

 For languages with strong oral traditions, speech data may be more abundant than written text.
-Automatic speech recognition systems tailored to such languages can help transcribe and digitize spoken content.
 Combining speech, image, and text signals can reduce dependence on massive text corpora.
 Multimodal grounding allows models to associate visual context with linguistic expressions.

 Conclusion